pascalzellner/polarrrmonitor/README.md

 # polarrrmonitor

-A new Flutter project.
+Follow & records HR, RR, PPI, PPG data with a Polar sensor.
+Supported sensors : H10, OH1, Verity sense.
+Data are recorded directly on the phone with simple mail export.
+Exported files will be used on a research project about HRV or PPG.
+Ifremmont project to use this APP on a hight altitude RR & PPG research project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: